The pond has a power failure

 What can I do?

 Stop feeding the fish.

 The oxygen levels in the water can be increased by maximising the water surface exposed to the air.
-Remove excess/yellowed floating leaves from waterlilies and excess quantities of floating aquatic plants (like duckweed).
+Remove excess/yellowed floating leaves from waterlilies and net out excess quantities of floating aquatic plants (like duckweed).